jshomaker/capstone_nlp/README.md

 https://jshomaker1.shinyapps.io/nlp_predict2/ : URL to run the Shiny app

 ### Other
 profanity.txt: used for cleansing, both in the original model and for user input

+### Final Report
+nlp_finalreport.Rmd: final capstone report nlp_finalreport.Html: report output http://rpubs.com/jshomaker/257919: final report on RPubs